-The Local Medical Committee is the body statutorily recognised by successive Acts of Parliament since 1911 as well as the more recent NHS Acts as the professional organisation representing individual GPs and GP Practices as a whole to the Area Team and CCGs.
+The Local Medical Committee is the body statutorily recognised by successive Acts of Parliament since 1911 as well as the more recent NHS Acts as the professional organisation representing individual GPs and GP Practices as a whole to the NHS.
 The 1999 NHS Act extended the LMC role to include representation of all GPs whatever their contractual status.
-This includes GPs in Primary Care Act Pilots, GP non-principals like salaried and sessional doctors and GP registrars.
+This includes GP non-principals like salaried and sessional doctors and GP registrars.
 The LMC represents the views of GPs to any other appropriate organisation or agency dealing frequently with the CCG, NHSEI, the local authorities (public health and also commissioners of some enhanced services now), the acute trusts and regulators.

 The LMC is an independent self-financing body with statutory functions but is not itself a statutory body.
-It is not a trade union.
-This is the role of the BMA.
-The LMC does function as a trade association.
+It is not a trade union, which is the role of the BMA.
+The LMC is a trade association.

-The LMC is funded by contributions from GP Practices in a contract with the NHS to provide General or Personal Medical Services, In addition, GPs are asked to contribute to a national levy, which is used to finance the LMC’s contribution to the national GMS Defence Fund, which pays for the General Practitioners Committee (GPC), administered by the BMA.
+The LMC is funded by contributions from GP Practices in a contract with the NHS to provide General or Personal Medical Services.
+In addition, GPs are asked to contribute to a national levy, which is used to finance the LMCs contribution to the national GP Defence Fund, which pays for the General Practitioners Committee (GPC), administered by the BMA.
 The GPC negotiates for the profession with government departments.

-The LMC shares the desire of any body that wishes to ensure a high quality service is delivered to patients within the resources available.
-The LMC is committed to the values of:
+The LMCs core values are designed to ensure that the highest quality service is delivered to patients within the resources available.
+The LMC is committed to: